TheStormex/cart263/project1/README.txt

 away which will appear on the bottom.
 The player must pay them off before the timer disappears.
 Doing so they are spending time not on accumulating money so the dues are an obstacle that hinders the player's progress.
 To emulate the story of Sisyphus, it is impossible for the player to actually win and buy happiness.
 If they ever get close to afford it, the price will go up.
-This symbolises how people are greedy and are not satisfied with their financial situation, thus those that believe more money will make them happier will discover that it is never enough.
+This symbolizes how people are greedy and are not satisfied with their financial situation, thus those that believe more money will make them happier will discover that it is never enough.
 There are many ways the player can lose.